 This programme is suited for company teams from data-intense industries with one or more data scientists and one or more business analysts working with business models and applications, as well as senior executives and supervisors.
 Professionals in non-profit organisations and governments, particularly those who work on smart city concepts, may also benefit.

-Faculty members of RSM and ESE combine impeccable academic credentials with a thorough knowledge of business practice.
+Faculty members of RSM and ESE combine impeccable academic credentials with a thorough knowledge of business practice; they are listed below.
 Selected for their ability and experience in executive teaching, they will draw on their research and knowledge to deliver a unique learning experience.
+Occasionally we may substitute other faculty members according to the content of the programme and their availability.

 Dr Jan van Dalen